T. J. Anderson III, Professor, English

 LeeRay Costa is proud to be the first person in her family to attend college and complete her B.A. at the University of California, San Diego.
 She is passionate about mentoring students and is deeply grateful to her undergraduate advisor, sociologist Bennetta Jules-Rosette, for encouraging her to earn her Ph.D., which she did in 2001 at the University of Hawai’i, Manoa.
 Trained as a feminist cultural anthropologist, Costa’s research focuses on social change and social justice.
 She has published on women’s activism, nongovernmental organizations, and transgender youth in Thailand, where she lived for three-and-a-half years.
 She has also conducted research on the local food movement in Hawai’i, her family home.
 She chairs the gender and women’s studies program and teaches courses on gender and sexuality, women and social movements, food, culture and social justice, spiritual activism, and girlhood studies.
 Inspired by her daughter, in 2012, Costa founded the nonprofit organization Girls Rock Roanoke that provides a space for the empowerment of girls and women through music, creative expression, and collaboration.
-When she isn’t thinking about how to dismantle the “white supremacist capitalist patriarchy” (#bellhooks), she is likely earning badges on her beer app, savoring her latest chocolate find, or traveling in pursuit of good food.
-On her most recent adventure, she walked 400 miles across Portugal and Spain.
+This year, Costa completed her yoga teacher training certification and launched the Hollins Contemplative Collective which seeks to create spaces and opportunities on campus for developing practices of mindfulness and healing that are embodied, inclusive, and both individually and collectively transformative.

 Michelle De Groot, Assistant Professor, English

 Pablo Hernandez completed his Ph.D. in economics at the University of Notre Dame.
 He is a bilingual scholar who came to Hollins University in the fall of 2007.
 He has taught introductory and upper-level courses in economics.
 Professor Hernandez’s research interests lie in development, environmental and natural resource economics and ecological economics with several publications and presentations in these areas.
 Two of his most recent publications appeared in the International Journal of Women, Social Justice and Human Rights and EconoQuantum.
 He has served as referee for the journals Ecological Economics, EconoQuantum, Latin American Research Review, Revista de Estudios Fronterizos, and the Virginia Social Science Journal.
-His current research interests center on alternative regimes governing common property resource management in the state of Chiapas, Mexico, and the impacts remittances bear upon the expenditure composition of households in Mexico.
-Professor Hernandez is an avid listener of keyboard music, particularly, classical.
-He enjoys traveling with his family, camping, hiking, and working in his garden.
+His current research interests center on alternative regimes governing common property resource management in the state of Chiapas, Mexico.
+Professor Hernandez is an avid listener of classical keyboard music.
+He enjoys traveling with his family, camping, and hiking in Mexico and the U.S.

 Alison Ridley, Professor, Spanish